razzmatazz/csharp-language-server/README.md

 The code here is based on
 [F# Language Server](https://github.com/fsprojects/fsharp-language-server) code.

-# TODO list
+# TODO lists
- - code lenses
- - formatting
- - ability to run tests
+## Next version
  - navigate all symbols on solution
- - go-to definition on symbol in metada
  - code actions:
    - fix usings
    - more?
+ - publish as `dotnet tool csharp-ls`

+## Wish list
+ - code lenses
+ - formatting
  - parse documentation into format needed for lsp
+ - go-to definition on symbol in metada
+ - ability to run tests